Amazon Prime Day is a major cause of injuries for warehouse workers, Senate review says

 In a statement, Sanders said the “incredibly dangerous working conditions at Amazon” highlighted in the report are a "perfect example of the type of corporate greed that the American people are sick and tired of."

-“Despite making $36 billion in profits last year and providing its CEO with over $275 million in compensation over the past three years, Amazon continues to treat its workers as disposable and with complete contempt for their safety and well-being," the Vermont independent said.
+“Despite making $36 billion in profits last year and providing its CEO with over $275 million in compensation over the past three years, Amazon continues to treat its workers as disposable and with complete contempt for their safety and well-being," said the Vermont independent, who has been critical of Amazon and supports worker efforts to unionize at the company.
 “That is unacceptable, and that has got to change.”

 Labor unions and safety experts have long criticized Amazon, alleging the company’s focus on speed and fast deliveries puts workers in danger.
 In recent years, some states have passed laws aimed at Amazon to curb the use of warehouse productivity quotas, though the company claims it doesn't employ them.